 Once the overall national strategy is finalised, this then goes to the State Councils for their own regional strategic planning sessions.
 This in particular is very important to me.
-The Governance Institute is strong when our states as strong.
+Governance Institute is strong when our states are strong.
 I want to better take advantage of the unique opportunities offered by each region.

 I expect our overall strategic and operational plans, policy strategy, state strategies and budget will all be confirmed in November and ready to roll for January 2020.